10 Best Air Purifying Plants

 How Do Plants Purify the Air?

 Plants are pretty amazing and not nearly as simple as they appear.
-Day and night, they perform a process known as photosynthesis.
+Day and night, these natural wonders engage in photosynthesis.

-Photosynthesis is when a plant absorbs carbon dioxide from the air and “exhales” fresh oxygen.
-Carbon dioxide, sunlight, and water are necessary for the plant to grow.
+Photosynthesis: it's how plants breathe and grow, taking in carbon dioxide and releasing fresh oxygen using sunlight and water.
+This essential process keeps our green friends thriving and our air clean.
 To kickstart photosynthesis, another process called Stomata occurs.
 This process is when the plant physically takes in the carbon dioxide through its leaves and roots.
 During Stomata, the plant also absorbs and neutralizes other gases in a process called phytoremediation.
 It’s this step in photosynthesis that removes toxins in the air.

 What We Learned From the NASA Clean Air Study